-Spe Specificity OGP Value Relevance ential Impa ct On Time?
-Cor Not Started Limited Substantial Complete Commitment Overview None Low Medium High Access to Information Civic Participation Public Accountability Tech. and Innov. for Transparency and Accountability None Minor Moderate Transformative Not Started Limited Substantial Complete 2.
-Overall ~ • ~ No ~ 2.1.
-UK publishes second EITI report / ~ v Yes • 2.2.
-Data publication from UK-listed extractive companies ~ V ~ Yes ~ 2.3.
-TOR for the dialogue on increased transparency / V ~ No V
+None Low Medium High Access to Information Civic Participation Public Accountability Tech. and Innov. for Transparency and Accountability None Minor Moderate Transformative Not Started Limited Substantial Complete 2.
+Overall ~ ~ ~ No ~ 2.1.
+UK publishes second EITI report ~ ~ ~ Yes ~ 2.2.
+Data publication from UK- listed extractive companies ~ V ~ Yes ~ 2.3.
+TOR for the dialogue on increased transparency ~ ~ ~ No ~

-This commitment continues the extractives transparency commitments from the second action plan and extends them to trading.
+This commitment continues the extractives transparency commitments from the second action plan.
 Although CSOs welcomed new commitment, they regarded this commitment as more limited than that of the previous plan.
-One of the milestones continues the reporting requirements of the Extractives Industries Transparency Initiative (EITI), and an extension of openness to a set of companies not fully covered by earlier legislation.
-The main problem was the 'gap' that remained in the reporting, as explained in the commitment text.
+Two of the milestones continue from the reporting requirements of the Extractives Industries Transparency Initiative (EITI), and an extension of openness to a set of companies not fully covered by earlier legislation.1 The main problem was the 'gap' that remained in the reporting, as explained in the commitment text.

-The three milestones will continue to make natural resource extraction and commodities trading more transparent and accountable with greater amounts of information and potential for citizen audit, and curb corruption and illicit activity while closing a gap in requirements.2 Milestone I continues the reporting under EITI rules while milestone 2 closes a gap in certain companies reporting extraction data in machine-readable form.
+The three milestones will continue to make natural resource extraction more transparent and accountable with greater amounts of information and potential for citizen audit, and curb corruption and illicit activity while closing a gap in requirements.2 Milestone 1 continues the reporting under EITI rules while milestone 2 closes a gap in certain companies reporting extraction data in machine-readable form.

-Milestone 3 is potentially significant and involves creating co-operation between a number of countries to enhance company disclosure regarding payments to government for the sale of oil, gas and minerals received when selling and trading (rather than extracting) via government or state-owned countries resources.
+Milestone 3 is the most significant and involves creating co-operation between a number of countries over payments received when selling and trading (rather than extracting) via government or state-owned countries resources.
 Such payments can be large.3

 The commitment is relevant to the OGP value of access to information.
-While the first and second milestones are relatively clear, the third milestone has a 'less tangible outcome' and goes as far as an agreement on terms of reference.
-However, within the overall framework of the commitment it does signal a significant step to close the gap in reporting and yield greater transparency in trading in the future.
+While the first and second milestones are relatively clear, the third milestone has relatively low specificity and has a 'less tangible outcome'.4 While commitment's the potential impact will be minor for closing the gap in reporting, it could be important on payments for selling and trading.

-The government reported in its July 2017 update that there had been 'good progress against milestones one and two'.
-The first milestone was completed on time with the publication of the UK's second EITI report in March 2017, and all relevant background data in line with its EITI requirements.
-Validation is still needed, but as a result of EITI moving the deadline, not for the UK government.
+The government reported in its July 2017 update that there had been 'good progress against milestones one and two'.5 The first milestone was completed on time with the publication of the UK's second EITI report in March 2017, and all relevant background data in line with its EITI requirements.
+Validation is still needed, but as a result of EITI moving the deadline, not for the UK government.6